MicrosoftDocs/win32-pr.it-it/desktop-src/TermServ/imsrdpcameraredirconfigcollection-count.md

 ## <a name="property-value"></a>Valore proprietà

-Numero di oggetti [IMsRdpCameraRedirConfig](imsrdpcameraredirconfig.md) nell'insieme.
+Numero di [oggetti IMsRdpCameraRedirConfig](imsrdpcameraredirconfig.md) nella raccolta.

 ## <a name="requirements"></a>Requisiti